kdwink/restic-configured/README.md

 * Single execution from cron (back and prune)
 * Auto cleanup/rotation of logs.
 * Ability to execute arbitrary restic commands.
+* Ability to execute arbitrary command for other repos.